Mahdiramezanzade/daily-telegram-articles/README.md

 # daily-telegram-articles

-This project sends a daily English article with vocabulary and summary to a private Telegram channel using GitHub Actions.
+This project posts the latest article from ScienceDaily to a private Telegram channel every day using GitHub Actions.

-🔁 *Workflow Test Run:* Successfully committed to trigger recognition.
+The workflow runs `send_article.py`, which fetches the newest item from ScienceDaily's RSS feed and sends it via the Telegram Bot API.
+Set the `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` secrets in your repository to enable the workflow.